beetbox/beets/docs/guides/main.rst

 .. _@b33ts: https://twitter.com/b33ts

-Installing by hand on macOS 10.11 and Higher
+Installing by Hand on macOS 10.11 and Higher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Starting with version 10.11 (El Capitan), macOS has a new security feature